Below are brief descriptions of the various eye conditions we commonly see and treat at Eyes on the Diamond in State College.

 Strabismus is usually diagnosed during childhood and affects about 4 percent of children, afflicting boys and girls equally.
 Though it cannot be prevented, its complications can be avoided with early intervention.
 Even if you notice symptoms intermittently – when your child is ill, stressed or fatigued – alert your eye care provider.

 Eyes on the Diamond has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our office in Boalsburg.
-For more information please click to schedule an appointment with Dr. Territo and we will be in touch with you shortly.
+For more information please click to schedule an appointment with Dr. Territo or Dr. Bauer and we will be in touch with you shortly.